 Wanted criminal arrested from Gurgaon

-A most wanted criminal, who was carrying a reward of Rs 6.5 lakh on his head, was arrested along with his three accomplices from Gurgaon on Tuesday morning, police said.
-Jitender Maan alias Gogi was arrested along with Kuldeep Naan alias Fajja, Kapil alias Gaurav and Rohit alias Koi.
+A most-wanted criminal, who was carrying a reward of Rs 6.5 lakh on his head, was arrested along with his three accomplices from Gurgaon on Tuesday, police said.
+The criminal, Jitender Maan alias Gogi, was arrested along with Kuldeep Naan alias Fajja, Kapil alias Gaurav and Rohit alias Moi, they said.

+The Special Cell was on the trail of Gogi, Fajja and Gaurav for a long time.
+On Tuesday morning, they were traced to Gurgaon and their hideout surrounded, a senior officer said.
+"Police got a tip-off on the intervening night of Monday and Tuesday and visited Kherki Daula Toll Plaza in Gurgaon, Haryana.
+When police reached the toll, they got information that Gogi, along with his gang members, was residing in a flat at Mapsko Casabella, Sector-82, Gurgaon," Deputy Commissioner of Police (Special Cell) Manishi Chandra said.

+Accompanied by a SWAT team, the special cell personnel moved towards Gogi's flat.
+Police surrounded the entire B-4 block.
+Finding no escape route, they surrendered before police, the police said.
+Delhi and Haryana police had announced a reward of Rs 4 lakh and Rs 2.5 lakh, respectively, for Gogi's arrest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)